ltfschoen/modular-architecture/README.md

 * Make testing individual features a bounded task

-In the example each feature is encapsilated within a dynamic framework.
+In the example each feature is encapsulated within a dynamic framework.
 A module router is used for inter-feature communication and the modified version of VIPER used within each feature.